You are here: Urology Textbook > Penis > Erectile dysfunction > Signs, symptoms and diagnostic work-up

 In case of low testosterone: prolactin, LH, FSH, DHEA, SHBG, free testosterone.
 In case of other pathological results, please refer to textbooks of internal medicine.

-Intracavernosal injection (ICI) of a low dosage of prostaglandin E1 (PGE1) (5–10 mg) from laterally into the base of the corpus cavernosum with a thin needle (27G) leads to an erection, even without sexual stimulation.
+Intracavernosal injection (ICI) of a low dosage of prostaglandin E1 (PGE1) (5–10 mg) from laterally into the base of the corpus cavernosum with a thin needle (27G) leads to an erection.
+The combination with genital or audiovisual sexual stimulation improves the response to the injection.
 The quality of the erection is evaluated, preferably in combination with a Doppler ultrasound of the penile arteries and veins (see below).
-Pharmaco-testing can be repeated the next day with a double dose, if a sufficient erection is not acchieved.
-Fears or excitement of the patient can lead to a false-negative pharmaco-testing.
+If erection does not occur within 30 min, the study is discontinued.
+Pharmaco-testing can be repeated the next day with a double dose (maximum dose 40 μg of prostaglandin), if a sufficient erection is not acchieved.
+Anxiety of the patient can lead to a false-negative pharmaco-testing.

 Interpretation of intracavernosal injection: if a low dose leads to a full erection (in patients with erectile dysfunction), neurogenic, psychogenic or hormonal erectile dysfunction is likely.
 If a moderate or high dose is necessary for an erection, vascular ED is probably.
 If even a high dose does not lead to an erection, erectile dysfunction due to cavernosal or veno-occlusive diseases is likely.

-Duplex ultrasound imaging is combined with intracavernosal injection of prostaglandin E1 (see above).
-After cavernosal injection, the determination of the peak systolic velocity (PSV), the end-diastolic velocity (EDV) and resistive index in the penile arteries is done every 2 min until reaching full erection.
+Duplex ultrasound imaging of the penile vessels is combined with intracavernosal injection of prostaglandin E1 (see above).
+After cavernosal injection, the determination of the peak systolic velocity (PSV), the end-diastolic velocity (EDV) and resistive index in the penile arteries is done every 5–10 min until reaching full erection.
 If the intracavernosal injection does not lead to an erection within 20–30 minutes, the investigation is repeated after at least one day with the double-dose of PGE1.

 Interpretation of Doppler sonography: